Alternate Day Fasting vs. OMAD: Unlocking the Synergy With a Combined Approach

-A plate with strawberries, blueberries, nuts, pumpkin seeds, cream cheese and avocado on it with a tape measure, knife, and fork next to it and a 24 hour clock in the center to symbolize the various intermittent fasting methods such as alternate day fasting vs OMAD.
+A plate with strawberries, blueberries, nuts, pumpkin seeds, cream cheese, and avocado, accompanied by a tape measure, knife, and fork, features a 24-hour clock in the center to symbolize various intermittent fasting methods like alternate day fasting and one meal a day (OMAD).

-The good news is that, unlike many other diet trends, intermittent fasting has been extensively studied and has proven health benefits, as reported by the National Institute of Aging.1
+The good news is that, unlike many other diet trends, intermittent fasting has been extensively studied and has proven health benefits, as reported by the National Institute of Aging.2

 So ultimately, the choice comes down to individual preferences, and station levels, and using this OMAD alternate day fasting combo instead of one or the other could be fruitful for some who are on the fence between the two.